Skip to main content

 Do not run the examples in this section without first reading the entire section and thinking about which Linux folders you want to use to hold your data.
 Then modify the commands to use your chosen folders

 FairCom stores your data in three folders called datatranlogs, and config.
-As recommended in this guide, these folders are located inside the Docker container in a folder named /opt/faircom/.
+As described in this guide, for containers based on FairCom prebuilt images and images created with the create_image.sh script, these folders are located inside the Docker container in a folder named /opt/faircom/.

 • Data files are stored in /opt/faircom/data